ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/what-are-the-clm-tools.rst

 Some of the NCL scripts are very specialized and not meant for general use, and we won't document them here.
 They still contain documentation in the script itself and the README file in the tools directory.

-The tools are divided into three directories for three categories: clm4_0, +|version|, and shared.
+The tools are divided into three directories for three categories: clm4_0, |version|, and shared.
-The first two are of course for tools that are designed to work with either the CLM4.0 or +|version| versions of the model.
+The first two are of course for tools that are designed to work with either the CLM4.0 or |version| versions of the model.
 The last one are shared utilities that can be used by either, or have a "-phys" option so you can specify which version you want to use.

 The list of generally important scripts and programs are as follows.